vEnhance/1802/src/ints.typ

     So if we wanted to write this as a double integral, we would actually have to split into two:
     $ int_(y=0)^1 int_(x=-sqrt(y))^(sqrt(y)) f(x,y) dif x dif y
       + int_(y=1)^4 int_(x=y-2)^(sqrt(y)) f(x,y) dif x dif y. $

-    #figure(
-      image("figures/ints-para-horiz.png", width: auto),
-      caption: [Dissecting @fig-pararegion horizontally, which is less nice: there are cases.
-      Above the line $y=1$, you have a blue wall to the left and a curved arc to the right.
-      But below $y=1$, you instead have a red arc of the parabola to the left, and a blue arc of the parabola to the right.],
-    ) <fig-pararegion-horiz>
 ]

 == [TEXT] Example with a concrete function $f$